Serving future and current legal professionals

 The National Association of Legal Assistants traces the development of the paralegal career to the late 1960s, when law firms and individual practitioners were seeking to improve the efficient and cost-effective delivery of legal services.
 Assisting lawyers in this role, paralegals’ duties often include conducting legal research, preparing presentations, interviewing clients, drafting legal documents, and guiding law office administration.
 The first paralegal training programs were established in the early 1970s, and the University of Delaware was near the forefront with the introduction of its curriculum in 1978.

-Complementing its long-running Paralegal Certificate Program, the University of Delaware’s Division of Professional and Continuing Studies (UD PCS) has introduced the Advanced Paralegal Seminar Series.
+Complementing its long-running Paralegal Certificate program, the University of Delaware’s Division of Professional and Continuing Studies (UD PCS) offers the Advanced Paralegal Seminar Series.

 Working with attorneys or under permission granted by statutes, paralegals fill a vital role in the legal community.
 The American Bar Association has recognized the position of paralegal as an important factor in helping the legal profession meet the increasing demand for legal services.
 Taught by a faculty of experienced attorneys, the program covers the American system of law, court systems and procedures, and legal research and writing, and introduces the major branches of law.